Getting into Your Volvo

 Press the key blade about a half inch straight up in the hole on the underside of the keyhole cover.
 If you are in the dark, you may need to feel for the hole.
 This action will force off the cover.
 Yes, you must remove a piece of the car.
 Use the mechanical key in the now-exposed lock to unlock the driver’s door.

-In the XC-90 and the Style 2 key fob, the key hole is also hidden, but easily found and nothing needs to be removed.
+In the XC-90 and other redesigns going forward and the Style 2 key fob, the key hole is also hidden, but easily found and nothing needs to be removed.
 Simply pull the door handle out as far as possible and the key hole is exposed, as shown in the image.
-Insert the mechanical key and turn it clockwise to unlock.
+Insert the mechanical key (it may be awkward to get at) and turn it clockwise to unlock.
 Remove the key blade and release the handle.
 Pull the handle once again and you are in the car.

 Note: Unlocking the vehicle with the mechanical key will set off the alarm.
 Following the start procedure will also turn off the alarm.